Mintbase/Grants-Program/applications/parachain-staking.md

 3. The inflation logic implemented in [`parachain-staking`](https://github.com/PureStake/moonbeam/blob/master/pallets/parachain-staking/src/inflation.rs) is minimal.
 Instead of integrating `pallet-staking`'s reward curve, the current implementation calculates per-round inflation derived from an annual inflation rate.
 Although the inflation rate can be updated by governance (sudo as of now), it is constant.
 Some parachain teams (i.e. Kilt) have requested configurable inflation that uses `pallet-staking`'s reward curve instead because it has been audited and reviewed more closely.

 4. Moonbeam reserves 30% of inflation for future parachain bond(s).
 To support this functionality, `parachain-staking` added the storage item `ParachainBondConfig`.
 This storage item is updatable by the root origin; it configures the percent (30%) of inflation reserved as well as the `AccountId` which receives the reserved funds.
-This feature is convenient for parachains in the Polkadot ecosystem, all of which must pay rent to the network by locking funds in the parachain bond.
+This feature is convenient for parachains in the Mintbase ecosystem, all of which must pay rent to the network by locking funds in the parachain bond.

 | Number | Deliverable | Specification |
 | ------------- | ------------- | ------------- |